Unathi-Skosana/blog/content/misc.md

 ### BOOKS READ:

+- _How to Win an Argument: An ancient Guide to the Art of Persuasion_ by Marcus Tullius Cicero
 - _How to Be Free: An ancient Guide to the Stoic Life_ by Epictetus
 - _How to Think about God: An ancient Guide for Believers and Nonbelievers_ by Marcus Tullius Cicero